 Instructions

-- Sprinkle sesame seeds, serve, and enjoy!
+- Finish with sesame seeds, serve on a hot plate, and enjoy!

 I really enjoy your videos and I decided to make this Korean BBQ recipe today for the first time.
 It was absolutely phenomenal.
 I added green pepper to the sauté and enjoyed over rice.
 Thank you so much for sharing your gifts with the world. 🙂